 Fast-forward to today, and I’m the one the whole office turns to for productivity and digital strategy ideas.

-Eager to help others learn increasingly important skills that seem to come almost naturally to me, I’ve also been volunteering as a mentor at Do Space and occasionally teaching classes there on social media for jobseekers and businesses.
+Eager to help others learn increasingly important skills that seem to come almost naturally to me, I’ve also volunteered as a mentor at Do Space and have taught classes there on social media for jobseekers and businesses.

 Through it all, I’ve never been afraid to learn from those I’m teaching — a necessity in the digital age, when everything changes, often without warning.

 “Do the best you can do until you know better.
 Then, when you know better, do better.” — Maya Angelou